Tackling 5 Common Bathroom Design Problems

 Bathrooms are the smallest and the wettest rooms in our homes.
-With our lives getting busier by the day, a well designed bathroom will not only make our early morning rush hour less stressful but also provide us a peaceful sanctity after a hard day’s work.
-Here are some changes you can make to your existing bathroom to bring them from Blah to BLING!
+With our lives getting busier by the day, a well designed bathroom will not only make our early morning rush hour less stressful but also provide us a peaceful sanctuary after a hard day’s work.
+Here are some changes you can make to your existing bathroom to take it from Blah to BLING!

 1. Breaking the Line

-Standard and efficiently designed bathrooms have a tub, a double vanity/ or a pedestal sink and a toilet lined up against one wall, also called "the wet wall."
-If this layout is getting on your nerves and your standard sized tub has just enough space to let your elbows get wet during a shower, then consider removing the bath tub and installing a walk in shower with a frameless glass enclosure.
-Include niches for bath accessories and remove all external storage accessories causing clutter and visual chaos.
-Additional storage can be installed at a certain height on the wall making space for foot circulation.
-This arrangement creates a spacious feel and makes the vision flow beyond the tub and the shower curtains that were initially causing an obstruction in the line of sight.
+Standard efficiently designed bathrooms have a tub, double vanity or pedestal sink, and toilet lined up against one wall, known as "the wet wall."
+If this layout is getting on your nerves and your standard sized bathtub has just enough space to wet your elbows when you shower, then consider removing the tub ... and installing a walk-in shower with a frameless glass enclosure.
+Include niches for bath accessories.
+Additional storage can be installed at a certain height on the wall, making space for foot traffic.
+This arrangement will create a spacious feel as it makes the vision flow beyond the tub and the shower curtains that were obstructing the line of sight.

 2. Double Vanities

 A double sink vanity with a mirror running the entire length certainly serves its purpose, but it can get boring after a while.
 To try instead: two separate vanities each with its own framed mirror, wall sconce for lighting and storage underneath.
 This design will add more interest and visual appeal, creating a rhythmic contrast between the wall color and the architecture of the vanity.